wilsonte-umich/mdi-suite-template/shared/options/README.md

 i.e., file _shared/options/shared-options.yml_ must exist.
-'my-options' might be fully private to the pipeline, or could also be a shared option family for which the author needs to override some configuration detail such as changing 'required' from true to false while providing a 'default' value.
+'my-options' might be fully private to the pipeline, or could also be a shared option family for which the author needs to override some configuration detail such as changing `required` from true to false while providing a `default` value.

-The 'order' key:value pairs allows you to control the order the families and their options are listed on help screens.
+The `order` key:value pairs allows you to control the order the families and their options are listed on help screens.

 ### Creating shared option families